-However, given the quite varied data availability and formats it is vital that the investigators and GIS technical staff communicate about variations as decisions that seem small and innocuous to GIS staff can alter measures in significant ways and concepts of interest to investigators may not be simple to operationalize with different GIS data.
-These protocols were one way of communicating about these issues, however, we also used (1) decision logs, (2) emails, and (3) minutes.
+Given the quite varied data availability and formats, however, it is vital that the investigators and GIS technical staff communicate about variations, as decisions that seem small and innocuous to GIS staff can alter measures in significant ways and concepts of interest to investigators may not be simple to operationalize with different GIS data.
+These protocols were one way of communicating about these issues; however, we also used (1) decision logs, (2) emails, and (3) minutes.
 An excerpt from a decision log is on the next page.
-Emails were the bases for some of the protocols.
+Emails were the basis for some of the protocols.
 Minutes of weekly meetings focused on action items and major decisions and were also emailed.
 Emailed minutes of weekly project meetings are a standard procedure in the office.
-RWJF Decision Log - Jason Zimmerman [Note, Jason worked one day per week during this period]